CaraGim/caragim.github.io/_posts/2019-04-02-file-handling.md

 {% endhighlight %}

-4. Reads in each line.
+Fifth.
+Reads in each line.
 It uses a loop which repeats according to the number or lines in the File<br>which is given in the first line of th File.
 {% highlight ruby %}
  def read_data_from_file(a_file)
   count = a_file.gets.to_i # count = 0